kubestellar/kubestellar/docs/content/v0.20/packaging.md

 The dashed dependencies are at run time, not build time.

-"OSA" is OCM Status Addon
+"OSA" is OCM Status Addon.

 ### OCM status addon container image